 Unpicking the rancorous threads of this vexed affair is the Federal Court’s Justice Jayne Jagot, who may shortly set down a date for a hearing into an application by David Anthony James of the James Estate Wines Group seeking to have his preferred appointee installed as SPL to Liquor National Pty Ltd (In Liquidation).

 James’ go-to-man is David Hurst of Hosking Hurst, who along with partner Phil Hosking, is already liquidator appointed to various other James Estate Wine group entities.
 But before the question of appointing an SPL is heard, Justice Jagot first had to rule on James’s application that the imminent deregistration of various group companies be postponed.

-That she has done and in providing her reasons in the matter of Liquor National Pty Ltd (in liq) v Liquor National Pty Ltd (in liq) FCA 721, we learn that the applicant is seeking no less than $48 million from his one time banker ANZ and its appointees, Deloitte’s Vaughan Strawbridge and Neil Cussen, who were acted as receivers of various James Estate Wine group companies back in 2013.
+That she has done and in providing her reasons in the matter of Liquor National Pty Ltd (in liq) v Liquor National Pty Ltd (in liq) FCA 721, we learn that the applicant is seeking no less than $48 million from his one time banker ANZ and its appointees, PwC’s David Merryweather and Greg Hall, who are the receivers of various James Estate Wine group companies.

 “The plaintiff submits that in the course of the liquidation of the companies, various unlawful actions by the ANZ receivers resulted in substantial detriment to the companies including trespass to or conversion of chattels and sale of assets at an undervalue,” Justice Jagot said.

 “The plaintiff, over a relatively lengthy period of time, has sought to bring derivative actions against ANZ and the receivers on behalf of the companies in the Supreme Court of New South Wales, and has been unsuccessful for various reasons including lack of funding.”